 Here are some examples of the left to right rule in action

 The above shot is how the photo was taken.
-The movement of the ride is from right to left, which technically is not correct.
+The movement of the ride is from right to left, which technically is not correct in photography composition.
 It doesn’t bother me, but if I wanted to make it technically accurate, I could simply flip the image horizontally and the movement would then be from left to right.

 The above shot follows the left to right rule.
 If it didn’t, however, I would not be able to flip it as the numbers would then read backwards.

 The father and child playing is another example of applying the left to right rule as they are moving from the left of the frame to the right.

 Leave us a comment

 If you have any questions about the left to right rule, let us know in the comments.